antrea-io/antrea/docs/traceflow-guide.md

 Antrea supports using Traceflow for network diagnosis: it generates tracing requests for traffic going through Antrea-managed Pod network.
 Creating a new Traceflow CRD triggers the Traceflow module to inject packet into OVS, provide various observation points along the packet's path and populate these observations into the status field of the Traceflow CRD.
-Users can start a new trace simply from Kubectl, Antctl or Antrea-Octant-Plugin and view Traceflow result via CRD, Antctl or UI graph.
+Users can start a new trace simply from kubectl, antctl or Antrea-Octant-Plugin and view Traceflow result via CRD, antctl or UI graph.

 ## Table of Contents